Magisk-Modules-Alt-Repo/audio-misc-settings/README.md

 <br/>
 <br/>
 <br/>

+* Note: This module raises the resampling quality from AOSP standard one (stop-band attenuation 90dB & cut off 100% of the Nyquist frequency & half filter length 32) to a very mastering quality (167dB & 106% & 368 for Android 12 and later devices, 160db & 91% & 480 for Android 9 & 10 & 11 ones (except low performance ones), and 160dB & 91% & 320 for low performance Andoird 9 & 10 & 11 ones).
+But this cannot raise the quality for Android 8.1 and earlier ones.
+And those attenuation values are target ones used for a resampler design and may not be accomplished in the AOSP implementation.

 * This module has been tested on LineageOS and ArrowOS ROM's, and phh GSI's (Android 10 & 11 & 12, Qualcomm & MediaTek SoC, and Arm32 & Arm64 combinations).